McAdieCENG/CENGProject/README.md

 These products are what I used to complete this project, some or all products may not be required if you already have access to them or wish to use a supliment product inplace of the ones I have used. **Keep in mind, as a student I was able to aquire my PCB board and 3D printed case for FREE as part of my tuition.
 These items will need to be aquired by a 3rd party supplier or manufacturer to complete this build and will most likly cost a small fee.**

 ## Time Commitment
+This project ran its course over an entire school semester (4 months, ~15 weeks).
+The average time per week spend working on this project including class time, was around ~5 hours.
+With an average understanding of computers and hardware assembly, I would estimate that the time to potentially complete this project would be around 7-8 hours.
+That being said, I have made this estimate based on the fact that you should have all or most of the required parts at the time of production.
+Please be advisded of shipping times when ordering parts or materials, some products may be coming from over seas and require longer time to arrive.
+A full schedule break down for my time used over the school semester can be found [here.](https://github.com/McAdieCENG/CENGProject/blob/master/Documentation/Schedule%20Files/CENG317Schedule-pages-deleted.pdf)

 ## Mechanical Assembly